snap-school/rsnap/README.md

 			production:
   				secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>"

+* If you are running in prodution environment,
+	* run "rake assets:precompile" to precompile assets

 * run `rails s` to launch server
 	* Create an account.
 This will be your admin account.